Easy and Healthy Recipies

 - Take a bowl to add 2 glasses of water to it.

-- Add half potato, half carrot, half onion, half tomato, some zeera to the boiling water.
+- Add half potato, half carrot, half onion, half tomato, and some zeera to the boiling water.

-- Now add a pinch of turmeric powder, ajwain, black pepper powder, coriander powder.
+- Now add a pinch of turmeric powder, ajwain, black pepper powder, and coriander powder.